In

 my dad left WVKO to take his first management job at a station

-the job of station manager at WAQE in Towson, a suburb of Baltimore,
+take the job of station manager at WAQE in Towson, a suburb

 As

-Foley Ford, 'Get your Ford from Foley Ford, it's the thing
+your Ford from Foley Ford, it's the thing to dooooo'.

-to dooooo'.
-My brother and I were the big kid and the little
+My brother and I were the big kid and the little kid on the

-kid on the block, giving safety tips to kids in PSA's.
-The union
+block, giving safety tips to kids in PSA's.
+The union put an

 I

-WPGC played it with its interesting themes but cut out the word
+came out, WPGC played it with its interesting themes but cut

-'colored', just as when the 'Ballad of John and Yoko' was played,
+out the word 'colored', just as when the 'Ballad of John and

-the word 'Christ' was deleted.
-Although I understood the controversies
+Yoko' was played, the word 'Christ' was deleted.
+Although I

 My

-preferred the big band sound that he grew up with (Jimmy and Tommy
+he preferred the big band sound that he grew up with (Jimmy

-Dorsey, Glen Miller, etc.) when not monitoring the station.
-He
+and Tommy Dorsey, Glen Miller, etc.) when not monitoring the

-never understood the psychedelic culture of the late sixties and
+station.
+He never understood the psychedelic culture of the

-tried not to air any songs with drug references, although the
+late sixties and tried not to air any songs with drug references,

-more subtle ones ('Lucy in the Sky with Diamonds', 'White Rabbit',
+although the more subtle ones ('Lucy in the Sky with Diamonds',

 During

-dad heard something he didn't like (such as dead air), he would
+my dad heard something he didn't like (such as dead air), he

-call the DJ and explode with an abusive tirade that I found embarrassing.
+would call the DJ and explode with an abusive tirade that I

 through the roof after locking himself out of the studio.